How to Enhance Your Accounting Career

 There are a wealth of local events around which we’d advise you check out.
 As we’re based in Brighton, our local exhibition is Let’s Do Business, often located up on the racecourse boasting gorgeous views.
 They report that 92% of attendees generated new business in their last event, which is a statistic we can get behind!
 With 90 businesses in attendance, it’s a pretty humble event compared to those across the globe.
 Just think where it could take you.

 Additionally, research and sign up with Chamber of Commerce groups.
 They’re pretty tight-knit groups of business people, sending out news, contacts and often events, always there to support you.

 Your degree may have once felt like the top of Everest in terms of education, but nowadays it’s more like base camp three.
 That’s why continuing professional development (CPD) schemes are brilliant.
 The whole idea is to upskill yourself, and your team.
 As you’ll have noticed, it can be a challenge to keep up with industry advancements.
 Joining a CPD scheme is going to keep you a head above the rest, and combined with some on-point marketing, you’ll notice a snowball effect with client interest and retention in no time.

-We love to learn, and that’s why we’ve created our very own CPD course: FUTRLI certification.
+We love to learn, and that’s why we’ve created our very own CPD course: FUTRLI Advisory Certification.
 The course is designed to teach you everything you need to know about advisory services, from the basics of forecasting right the way to rolling out your new way of working internally and to clients.
 We focus on educating potential advisors on the why and how.
-Divided into core strategies, the 6-part course features 25 modules for you to work through, taking you from being a history-lesson accountant and depositing you in the agile, revenue-increasing and (most importantly) fun world of advisory.
+Divided into core strategies, there are 26 modules for you to work through, taking you from being a history-lesson accountant and depositing you in the agile, revenue-increasing and (most importantly) fun world of advisory.